Recognition of same-sex unions by country: Germany

 Prior to the legalization of same-sex marriage, Germany was one of the first countries to legislate registered life partnerships (Eingetragene Lebenspartnerschaft) for same-sex couples, which provided most of the rights of marriage.
 The law came into effect on 1 August 2001, and the act was progressively amended on subsequent occasions to reflect court rulings expanding the rights of registered partners.

 Same-sex marriage has been legal in Germany since 1 October 2017.
 A bill recognizing marriages and adoption rights for same-sex couples passed the Bundestag on 30 June 2017 after Chancellor Angela Merkel stated that she would allow her CDU/CSU parliamentarians a conscience vote on such legislation, shortly after it was made a requirement for any future coalition by the SPD, the Greens and FDP.
 The co-governing SPD consequently forced a vote on the issue together with the opposition parties.
 The bill was signed into law by German President Frank-Walter Steinmeier on 20 July and came into effect on 1 October 2017.

+Greece

+Legislation regarding same-sex marriage was introduced to the Hellenic parliament on 1 February 2024.
+On the 15 February, it passed in the parliament with 176 votes in favour, 76 opposed, 2 abstaining and 46 absent.
+On the 16th it was signed into law.